 Aruba

-Aruba is one of three Dutch Caribbean Islands often referred to as “One happy island.”
+Aruba is one of three Dutch Caribbean Islands often called “One happy island.”
 Because it lies south of the hurricane belt, it is rare for this desert island to see this type of storm system.
 The island has long been a destination for weddings, honeymoons, and romantic getaways.
 It also sees more sunny days than any other island in the Caribbean.

 Aruba is only 21 miles long, and it is not uncommon for vacationers to rent a car to explore the island.
 The Aruban people are incredibly laid back and are eager to help you enjoy your visit.
 Gorgeous resorts like the Aruba Marriott Resort and Stellaris Casino are located directly in Palm Beach, offering everything you need for the perfect beach vacation.

 Things to do in Aruba include relaxing on its beautiful beaches and watersports, exploring Arikok National Parks, and visiting the San Nicolas murals.
 If you’re looking for some of the best kayaking on the island, head to Mangel Halto Beach.
-Taking a 4×4 off-road safari through Arikok National Park, followed by snorkeling its natural pools, is another popular option.
+Another popular option is taking a 4×4 off-road safari through Arikok National Park, followed by snorkeling its natural pools.
 San Nicolas, known as “Sunrise City,” is full of cultural experiences and some of the best street art in the Caribbean.

 Aruba is a great place for all types of visitors, but couples looking to get away will love the blend of romance and adventure Aruba offers.